kanedaaaa/deno-v2-oak-prisma/readme.md

 future projects.

-This one will probably contain full authentication/authorization logic with Oak and some ORM, probably oAuth in future, to test stuff out.
+This one will probably contain full authentication/authorization logic with Oak and raw SQL, probably oAuth in future, to test stuff out.
 Might even work as portfolio project.

 ---